tzcytpm/pl-comms-web/docs/jitsi.md

 }
 ```

-## PL Comms Android
+## privateLINE Comms Android

-PL Comms Android (1.0.5+) supports custom Jitsi domains, similar to PL Comms Web above.
+privateLINE Comms Android (1.0.5+) supports custom Jitsi domains, similar to privateLINE Comms Web above.

 1:1 calls, or calls between you and one other person, do not use Jitsi.
 Instead, those
 calls work directly between clients or via TURN servers configured on the respective
 homeservers.

-For rooms with more than 2 joined members, when creating a Jitsi conference via call/video buttons of the toolbar (not via integration manager), PL Comms Android will create a widget using the [wrapper](https://github.com/element-hq/element-web/blob/develop/docs/jitsi-dev.md) hosted on `app.element.io`.
+For rooms with more than 2 joined members, when creating a Jitsi conference via call/video buttons of the toolbar (not via integration manager), privateLINE Comms Android will create a widget using the [wrapper](https://github.com/element-hq/element-web/blob/develop/docs/jitsi-dev.md) hosted on `app.element.io`.
 The domain used is the one specified by the `/.well-known/matrix/client` endpoint, and if not present it uses the fallback defined in `config.json` (meet.element.io)

 For active Jitsi widgets in the room, a native Jitsi widget UI is created and points to the instance specified in the `domain` key of the widget content data.

-PL Comms Android manages allowed native widgets permissions a bit differently than web widgets (as the data shared are different and never shared with the widget URL).
+privateLINE Comms Android manages allowed native widgets permissions a bit differently than web widgets (as the data shared are different and never shared with the widget URL).
 For Jitsi widgets, permissions are requested only once per domain (consent saved in account data).